mkh-welsch/vector_sort/README.md

 # vector_sort
-a header only SIMD optimized dual pivot (quick)sort implementation for int, float and double primitives.
+a header only SIMD optimized sort implementation for int, float and double primitives.

+uses dual pivot sort algorithm for partition sizes greater than 32 and a static sorting network with bose-swaps for fewer.

-speedup for sorting 1 Mio random values againt std::sort on a MacBook Pro is 4.6x (int), 3.2x (float), 2.6x (double).
+speedup for sorting 1 Mio random values againt std::sort is 3 - 6 times (depending on type and processor)

 ## usage
 ```Cpp